yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

  status:
   phase: [9]
 ```
+**NOTE:** _if we decide to not require a BR for brownfield bucket access, then the BAR will need `protocol` added_if we decide to not require a BR for brownfield bucket access, then the BAR will need `protocol` added_.

 1. `name`: For greenfield, generated in the pattern of `"bucketAccess-"<bucketAccessRequest.name>"-"<bucketAccessRequest.namespace>`.
 1. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.